-EURYDICE: "Examinations, qualifications and titles - Second edition, Volume 1, European glossary on education" published in 200452.
-Please note that some titles that belong to the same category with doctoral degrees (ISCED 6 - 1997 classification or ISCED 8 - 2011 classification53) may correspond to the intermediate steps towards the completion of doctoral education and they should not be therefore considered as PhD-equivalent.
+EURYDICE: "Examinations, qualifications and titles - Second edition, Volume 1, European glossary on education" published in 200448.
+Please note that some titles that belong to the same category with doctoral degrees (ISCED 6 - 1997 classification or ISCED 8 - 2011 classification49) may correspond to the intermediate steps towards the completion of doctoral education and they should not be therefore considered as PhD-equivalent.

-52 http://bookshop.europa.eu/en/european-glossary-on-education-pbEC3212292/
+48 http://bookshop.europa.eu/en/european- glossary-on-education-pbEC3212292/

 List of research doctorate titles awarded in the United States that enjoy the same status and represent variants of the PhD within certain fields.
-These doctorate titles are also recognised as PhD-equivalent by the U.S. National Science Foundation (NSF)54.
+These doctorate titles are also recognised as PhD-equivalent by the U.S. National Science Foundation (NSF)50.

-5. First Professional Degrees (for applicants holding a degree in medicine please see below):
+5. First Professional Degrees (for medical doctors please see below):